nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     listo

 Notice that the order's status is now 'Pending'.
-To advance an order's status, the [`advo`]() command will come in handy, which takes the index of the order as its only parameter.
+To advance an order's status, the [`advo`]() command will come in handy, which takes the order index as its only parameter.

     advo 1

+[INSERT IMAGE HERE]

 Now, the status of the order should be 'Paid'.
 Doing this multiple times will eventually update the order's status to 'Completed'.
 Further attempts to advance the order status will return an error!